etmyers01/CS-601/README.md

     -   Google Chrome app   (400px mobile portrait rotation, 600px landscape rotation)
     -   Mozilla Firefox app (400px mobile portrait rotation, 600px landscape rotation)

+### Reflections
+-   I put a significant amount of time into this website (40+ hours).
+Most of the time was spent testing it across different browsers and resizing.
+I found it challenging to get the required elements in at the end due to time constraints as I didn't have the luxury of tons of independent research time or forward reading through the modules as was suggested.
+As a result I feel about 90% happy with the state of the site at this time.
+Given longer, I would incorporate more JS and Vue.js elements to add more functionality and probably rework some of the flow between different breakpoint views.
+-   I took into consideration the recommendations of my mid-term project review and incorporated many of the features suggested, such as a reworked menu in mobile-mode, favicons, noscript tags, adjusting the usage of script font, edge bordering, more JavaScript functionality and Vue.js components.
+Testing was as robust as I could make it with the devices I had available.

+Thank you for your time, I hope you enjoy my submission.

 ### Above & Beyond (across versions)
 -   JSON & JavaScript w/ fetch is used to dynamically populate work examples to DOM within projects page.
 -   Contacts page has clickable buttons that generate dynamic HTML content, then uses keyframe animations to fade in and out before resetting the HTML.